It wasn’t taught in my classes in high school or college.

 In addition, schools didn’t teach children about the race riot.

-So, the racial attack slowly receded into the past until 1996 when some scholars intrigued by a 75th anniversary memorial held in Greenwood began to dig into the past.
+So, the racial attack slowly receded into the past until 1996 when some scholars intrigued by a 75th anniversary memorial held in Greenwood began to dig into the incident.

 In 2001, the Race Riots Commission estimated that between 100 and 300 people were killed and 8,000 people were left homeless during the 1921 attack.